Explore the Wild Heart of Eburu Forest – one of East Africa’s last remaining montane forests.

 Traditional bee-hives are allowed within the forest and are tended to by the marginalised Ogiek people.
 Numbering around 30,000 people, the Ogiek are some of Africa’s last remaining forest dwellers.
 Traditionally honey-gatherers, they survived mainly on wild fruits and roots, game hunting and beekeeping.
 Having inhabited the Mau Forest for many centuries, their unique way of life is closely tied to its rich biodiversity and natural resources.
 We are proud to support these people through the purchasing of their honey for use at Loldia House.

-Guests staying at Loldia House can explore the forest on a game drive and guided walk through the forest.
-This can be booked with the Loldia Manager at the house.
-There is a small entrance fee that guests wanting to visit the forest must pay.
+Guests staying at Loldia House can explore the forest on a game drive or a guided walk which can be organised through the Manager at Loldia House.
+There is a small entrance fee for Eburru.

 A precious mountain forest ecosystem the natural features of Eburu forest, include its diverse forest types, steep valleys, springs and waterfalls and make it a precious ecosystem, rich in biodiversity.
 The forest features a broad variety of indigenous tree species, such as Prunus africana (African cherry) and Juniperus procera (African pencil cedar), among others.
 The forest is recognized as a hotspot for birdlife within the greater Mau Forest Complex.
 It is home to over 40 species of mammals, including the critically endangered mountain bongo antelope, of which about 12 animals, representing 10% of its population known to exist in the wild, are thought to survive in this forest.